Skip to main content

 • Oral Estrogen When taken as a pill, estrogen passes through the liver first.
 This route can have a more pronounced positive effect on cholesterol profiles, significantly raising HDL (the “good” cholesterol) and lowering LDL (the “bad” cholesterol).
 However, it can also increase the production of certain clotting factors and inflammatory markers like C-reactive protein.
 The decision between oral and transdermal delivery is therefore a matter of balancing individual risks and benefits.

 For any woman with a uterus, estrogen therapy must be accompanied by progesterone.
 Progesterone’s primary role in this context is to protect the uterine lining from the overgrowth that unopposed estrogen can cause.
 It is typically prescribed as a separate oral capsule, taken daily or in cycles.
-Beyond its protective role, progesterone contributes to through its effects on sleep and mood, helping to buffer the stress response that can drive metabolic dysfunction.
+Beyond its protective role, progesterone contributes to metabolic health through its effects on sleep and mood, helping to buffer the stress response that can drive metabolic dysfunction.

 The Critical Role of Testosterone Supplementation